HighOutputVentures/highoutput-library/utilities/README.md

 import { delay } from 'highoutput-utilities';

 async function main() {
-  // do something here
   await delay(1000); // wait for 1 second
-  // do something here

   await delay('1m'); // wait for 1 minute
-  // do something here
 }

 main();